Massive roof footprint

 Every sub-vertical inside this sector has slightly different PPA economics — load profile, roof type, covenant strength all vary.

-Often paired with port infrastructure decarbonisation; corporate PPA structures.
+Often paired with port infrastructure decarbonisation programmes — corporate PPA structures.

-Lower load; in-front-of-meter PPA with SEG export typical.
+Lower daytime load = in-front-of-meter PPA with significant SEG export.
+Typical 250-750kWp.

 | System size | 1,200 kWp |